cioos-atlantic/ckanext-restricted_search/README.md

 ## Changes

+The plugin alters the filter query ('fq') in the dataset search by attaching an additional filter to the data.

 The plugin interacts with the following templates and may override or be overridden by any using the following blocks.

     scheming/package/read.html